About the Early Notification (EN) Scheme

-In line with the criteria used by the Each Baby Counts programme of the Royal College of Obstetricians and Gynaecologists, this applied to all babies born at term (≥37 completed weeks of gestation), following labour, that had a potentially severe brain injury diagnosed in the first seven days of life and:
+In line with the criteria used by the Each Baby Counts programme of the Royal College of Obstetricians and Gynaecologists, the EN criteria included all babies born at term (≥37 completed weeks of gestation), following labour, that had a potentially severe brain injury diagnosed in the first seven days of life and:

 - Was diagnosed with grade III hypoxic ischaemic encephalopathy (HIE) or